waigo/waigo/docs/guide.md

 ## Custom commands

 Every CLI command is implemented a file within `<waigo npm folder>/src/cli`.
-If you wish to add your own commands or override the defaults then you must also place your implementations within the `cli/` path inside your app folder.
+If you wish to add your own commands or override the defaults then you must also place your implementations within `<app folder>/src/cli`.
 The
 CLI executable scans this path at startup and loads in all available commands.

 All CLI commands must be implemented as concrete subclasses of